jsphweid/activity-log-aggregation/README.md

 # activity-log-aggregation

+# Security note
+To get this project up and running quickly, I formulated the HTML that is displayed on the backend.
+This is convenient because at the time of extraction from Github/Notion/etc., the structure of how something should be displayed is most obvious at that point.
+So I decided to formulate the `basic_html` there and save it in the DB.
+While this is the easiest, it's not the safest.
+If someone strategically were to somehow mess with the datasources I'm pulling from (maybe put some <script> in a Notion doc), it could be stored in my DB and rendered dangerously for anyone coming to my site.
+For this reason I have a very primitive sanitization function `_contains_potentially_malicious_html` designed to prevent potentially malicious html from entering the DB.

+In the future I may take more time in engineering a universally safer and more standard option.

 ## Setup for run/deploy
 You need to have a file `prod.env` at the root that looks like:
 ```bash